joshbtn/excelFormulaUtilitiesJS/README.md

+# Excel Formula Utilities for JavaScript

-# ExcelFormulaBeautifier.com
+## ExcelFormulaBeautifier.com

-This lives under the gh-pages branch.
+To submit pull requests for ExcelFormulaBeautifier.com please oppen a pull request after gh-pages branch.
 To submit pull requests for [ExcelFormulaBeautifier.com](http://ExcelFormulaBeautifier.com) please use this branch.
 Changes to the core js library live in the master branch.

-# Excel Formula Utilities for JavaScript

 ##Install using npm
 npm install excel-formula